Flor Silvestre: 1989–2020: Banda albums and tributes

 In 1989, she recorded banda music for the first time.
 She told the press, "I was very afraid to record with a tambora; I thought it was too much sound, a lot of equipment, but when I recorded I loved it, I felt happy, and more because it was the band of Don Ramón López Alvarado.
 We recorded 'Los mirasoles', 'La rama', and 'Quiero que sepas'".

 She made her final film, Triste recuerdo, in 1990.
 In 1991, she recorded her first banda album, Flor Silvestre con tambora, which includes a banda version of one of her bolero hits, "Caricia y herida".

 In 1994, she released her album Me regalo contigo, which includes a song dedicated to her marriage with Aguilar, "Para siempre juntos", and a vallenato song, "Sólo para ti".

 In 2001, she released her second banda album, Flor Silvestre con tambora, which includes new versions of her 1960s hits "Cariño santo", "Celosa", "Desolación", "Mi destino fue quererte", and "El mar y la esperanza".

 On 21 December 2010, she released her most recent album, Soledad: canto a mi amado y a su recuerdo, which she dedicated to her late husband.
 The album features interesting songs she had never recorded before, such as "Soledad", "Y llegaste tú", "El andariego", "Luz de luna", "Amanecí en tus brazos", "Las ciudades", "Los ejes de mi carreta", and "Sombras".

 On 9 March 2015, her documentary Flor Silvestre: su destino fue querer premiered at Zapopan's Plaza de las Américas as part of the Guadalajara International Film Festival.
 The 24-minute documentary features interviews with Flor Silvestre, who recounts her life and career; her five children, Dalia, Francisco, Marcela, Antonio, and Pepe; and singers Angélica María and Guadalupe Pineda.

 In 2016, she was featured on "Para morir iguales", a track of her son Antonio's most recent album, Caballo viejo.

 Personal life

 Flor Silvestre married her first husband, Andrés Nieto, in the 1940s.
-She gave birth to her first child, singer and dancer Dalia Inés Nieto, when she was 16 years old.
+She gave birth to her first child, singer and dancer Dalia Inés Nieto, when Silvestre was a minor.